This post may contain affiliate links. Please read my disclosure policy.

 - Once both sides are browned, remove to a bowl and set aside.

-- Add the tomatoes, drained and rinsed beans and the rice, and stir to combine.
+- Add the entire can of tomatoes and juice, the rinsed beans and the rice, and stir to combine.

 - Stir in the chicken broth and add all of the spices, stirring those in as well.